 Global Business Licence (GBL) companies

-As of 1 January 2019, GBC1 companies will be renamed as GBL companies.
+As of 1 January 2019, GBC1 companies have been renamed as GBL companies.

-As of 1 January 2019, the deemed FTC regime available to GBC1 companies will be abolished and the following will apply:
+As of 1 January 2019, the deemed FTC regime available to GBC1 companies has been abolished and the following now applies:

-- Introduction of an 80% exemption regime on the following income:
+- Introduction of an 80% exemption regime on the following income, subject to meeting substance conditions:

 - Foreign dividend, subject to amount not allowed as deduction in source country.